KrzysztofRajmund/data-visualization-template/README.md

 Simple display for clothing shop with brand search input on all products and filtered products.
 You can add favourite product to localStorage.

+search input can be expanded for: search by : title, collection , productType

 For scalable purposes:
 separate states were created for fetch all products, sort and add/favourite product.